Detox Drinks: Will They Help?

 Substances to Help with Withdrawal

-Detox drinks present themselves as more natural alternatives than, for example, the nonsteroidal anti-inflammatory medications that may be prescribed to reduce swelling and joint pain or the anticonvulsant drugs to treat seizures that may be used in cases of chronic or severe drug use.
+Detox drinks present themselves as more natural alternatives than, for example, the non-steroidal anti-inflammatory medications, such as ibuprofen, that may be administered to reduce swelling and joint pain or the anticonvulsant drugs to treat seizures that may be used in cases of chronic or severe drug use.

 Multivitamin Drinks and Supplements

-Vitamin C supplements are very popular for detox and withdrawal, since drug abuse (especially opioid abuse) often deplete the body of its vitamin C stores.
+- Vitamin C supplements.
+Drug abuse can deplete the body of its vitamin C stores.
 Vitamin C supplements can help to boost the immune system and reduce oxidative stress, which is the disparity between the production of free radicals and the ability of the body to offset their harmful effects through the use of antioxidants.
 Oxidative stress is a natural process that occurs as the body returns to normal following withdrawal, and vitamin C supplements have been found to reduce the resultant blood pressure.

-Vitamin E supplements are consumed to restore proper functioning of blood cells, for the repair of skin damage.
-Opioid injections cause abscesses, and abuse of some stimulants causes addicts to compulsively pick or scratch their skin because of the anxiety, agitation, or hallucinations associated with the drugs.
+- Vitamin E supplements.
+Individuals may use these supplement to restore proper functioning of blood cells, for the repair of skin damage.
+Intravenous drug use can cause abscesses, and the use of some stimulants can cause some people to compulsively pick or scratch their skin because of the anxiety, agitation, or hallucinations associated with the drugs.